-Darkest Dungeon: The Crimson Court
+Darkest Dungeon: The Crimson Court Review

 In a forgotten courtyard on the unfortunate estate, the rich and powerful once wined and dined with deranged abandon.
 Barons and other individuals of status enjoyed countless depravities and frivolities here, until one day a countess arrived carrying with her a dark, bloody secret.
 In the first Darkest Dungeon expansion, you must battle your way through this crumbling court and end her infectious sway over all.

 Darkest Dungeon is already an incredibly challenging game, and the Crimson Court makes things significantly harder.
 As with the core game, if you can handle the crushing weight of serious challenge, you find lots to enjoy as you tinker and create the perfect team.
 Yes, that team that will probably die, but that’s all part of the game.

 Crimson Court introduces several new elements that enhance Darkest Dungeon.
 The new Flagellent class is a great frontline addition to the roster, offering big boosts to builds that specialize in bleeding out opponents, tanking massive damage, and proffering ridiculously powerful heals.
 Specialized trinkets offer greater customization for your adventurers, allowing you to go all-in with huge damage boosts and big ability numbers, turning your favorite specs like healing Vestal or bleeding Houndmaster into powerhouses.